kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.4.md

 ```

 **Shortest path**

 Finally, we got to implementing an initial version of shortest path queries.
-You can find (one of the) shortest paths between nodes by adding the `SHORTEST` keyword to a variable-length relationship.
-The following query asks for a shortest path between `Alice` and all active users that `Alice` follows within 10
-hops and return these users, and the length of the shortest path.
+You can find (one of the) shortest paths between nodes by adding the `SHORTEST` keyword to a varible-length relationship.
+The following query asks for a shortest path between `Alice` and all active users that `Alice` follows within 10 hops and return these users, and the length of the shortest path.

 ```
 MATCH (a:User)-[p:Follows* SHORTEST 1..10]->(b:User)